cpu601/terraform-azurerm-hcs/README.md

 # terraform-azurerm-hcs

 This Terraform module will allow to deploy HashiCorp Consul Service (HCS) on Azure.
-HCS is currently in public beta phase.

 More information about HCS can be found at https://www.hashicorp.com/products/consul/service-on-azure/.